All hail the refreshing Pimm’s Cup

-The British cocktail has ties to New Orleans through ironically a French-themed restaurant.
+The British cocktail has ties to New Orleans, although ironically by a French-themed restaurant named the Napoleon House.

 Summer in New Orleans and steam rises from the sidewalks, thunder rolls in black clouds scaling upwards from Gulf waters and perspiration trickles down the backs of knees.
 It’s hot and humid in the Crescent City this time of year, which may be one reason why cocktails reign supreme.

-Travel around the French Quarter and you’ll find a host of cocktails, many of which originated in New Orleans and are celebrated every July at the Tales of the Cocktail (this year July 21-26, 2024).
+Travel around the French Quarter and you’ll find a host of cocktails, many of which originated in New Orleans and are celebrated every July at the Tales of the Cocktail (this year July 20-25, 2025).
 One drink that’s popular in August and found in numerous Quarter establishments is the refreshing Pimm’s Cup, comprised of a liqueur and other summer-style ingredients.
-The drink’s so popular in New Orleans when the heat index takes off that many people erroneously believe the cocktail was invented here.
+The drink’s so popular in New Orleans when the heat index rises that many people erroneously believe the cocktail was invented here.

 London’s James Pimm dreamed up the gin-based Pimm’s No. 1 liqueur as a health tonic in the 1840s.
 The drink’s popularity spread throughout the British Empire, eventually arriving in New Orleans and reaching its own fame at the French Quarter’s Napoleon House in the late 1940s.
 The cocktail lacks heavy alcohol content and contains mixers found refreshing in summer months, allowing patrons to beat the heat with a cool drink without falling asleep before dinner.